awused/aw-fm/README.md

 <!-- AWFM_WINDOW | The window ID for the primary window.
 Currently only on X11. -->

 By default commands run in the context of tab that was active when they spawn.
+This is to prevent surprises if the user switches tabs while a script is running.
-Calling `ClearTarget` will instead run them in the context of the currently active tab, even if it changes.
+Calling `ClearTargetTab` will instead run them in the context of the currently active tab, even if it changes.

 This script will open a new tab and close the previous tab, if any was open,